rajeski/A_B_Analysis_Test_Results/README.md

 #### Probability-based approach:

-Attempt to find the probability of an individual receiving the new page or a current page and the odds between them.
+Attempt to find the probability of whether or not someone logging onto the organization's homepage receives the new webpage or the current webpage and what ate the odds between these two possibilities.

 #### A/B test: